 Ozark (2017 – )

-However, relocating his family to the Missouri Ozarks when his dealings with the drug cartel go awry does not spell the end for his struggles, as he and his family are left dealing with the fallout of the deal while facing even bigger problems among the residents of Missouri’s not-so-sleepy town.
+However, simply relocating his family to the Missouri Ozarks when his dealings with the drug cartel go awry doesn’t spell the end for his struggles.
+Martin and his family are left dealing with the fallout of the deal while facing even bigger problems among the residents of Missouri’s not-so-sleepy town.